Wallby/Portfolio/site/content/page/about.md

 draft: false
 ---

-Woops...
-I have to apologize.
-There is nothing here yet!
-If you really want to know you can always [ask me directly](../contact).
+Actually... there is nothing here yet.
+If you really want to know something you can always [ask me directly](../contact).